SupercomputingWales/slurm_advanced_topics/_episodes/03-requesting-resources.md

 > <pre style="color: silver; background: black;">$ srun -n 1 -p c_compute_mdi1 --account=scw1148 --reservation=training --pty bash </pre>
 >
 > Sunbird:
-> <pre style="color: silver; background: black;">$ srun -n 1 -p c_compute --account=scw2196 --reservation=scwXXXX --pty bash </pre>
+> <pre style="color: silver; background: black;">$ srun -n 1 -p compute --account=scw2196 --reservation=scwXXXX --pty bash </pre>
+>
 > What happened?
-Since the command is using a special reservation for this training session, the time to allocate resources should have been small and you should have been taken to a new node (from cl1 to ccs0076, for example).
-Once inside the work node, you can run your applications as if you were in the login node but without the restrictions.
+Since the command is using a special reservation for this training session,
+> the time to allocate resources should have been small and you should have been taken to a
+> new node (from cl1 to ccs0076, for example).
+Once inside the work node, you can run your
+> applications as if you were in the login node but without the restrictions.
 > While we are here try this command and put attention to the output:
 > <pre style="color: silver; background: black;">$ env | grep SLURM  </pre>
 >
 > This should show you all the environment variables that match "SLURM".
-These are automatically set based on the resources requested.
+These are automatically
+> set based on the resources requested.
 How many cpus are you using?
-What is the directory where you executed the command?
+What is the directory where
+> you executed the command?
 How would this output change if you use *-n 2* when running `srun`?
 >
 > To exit the node type *exit*.
 >
+> **Please note, do not use the above --reservation option for your regular jobs, this only
+> works during this training session.
+You also will also need to change scw1148 or scw2196 to
+> your own project code**
 {: .challenge}

 > ## Requesting an interactive job (2)
 > Now, try the following command:
 > <pre style="color: silver; background: black;">$ srun -n 1 -p compute --account=scwXXXX --pty bash </pre>
 >
 > Don't forget to replace **scwXXXX** with your own scw project code.
 What did you notice?
+If
-If you were lucky, you might have landed in a new node as in the previous case, most likely you received a message like:
+> you were lucky, you might have landed in a new node as in the previous case, most likely you
+> received a message like:
-> <pre style="color: silver; background: black;">$ job 16717287 queued and waiting for resources </pre>
+> <pre style="color: silver; background: black;">$ job 12345678 queued and waiting for resources </pre>
-> which indicates that your request has been put in the queue and you can sit and wait for it to be allocated.
-Since we don't want to do that right now, go ahead and press <kbd>Ctrl</kbd>+<kbd>C</kbd> to cancel the request.
+> which indicates that your request has been put in the queue and you can sit and wait for it
+> to be allocated.
+Since we don't want to do that right now, go ahead and press
+> <kbd>Ctrl</kbd>+<kbd>C</kbd> to cancel the request.
 {: .challenge}